gregory-lee-bartholomew/fedora-on-zfs/README.md

 The script will fetch a fresh copy of the Fedora kickstarts from https://pagure.io/fedora-kickstarts/ if the fedora-kickstarts repo has not already been cloned.
 Other fedora-disk-\*.ks kickstart scripts should also work, but they will take longer to complete.
 An alternative to using the default Fedora Workstation/KDE/etc kickstarts would be to first get your root on ZFS Fedora Linux install working with the minimal kickstart and then use a command like `sudo dnf group install "Fedora Workstation"` to upgrade it to one of the larger desktop enviornments.

-This script does not have to be run from a live image, but that might be the easiest option since the typical live image has the prerequisite software (`curl`, `rpm2cpio`, `gpg`, `qemu`, etc.).
+This script does not have to be run from a live image, but that might be the easiest option since the Fedora Workstation live image has the prerequisite software (`curl`, `rpm2cpio`, `gpg`, `qemu`, etc.).

 This script will configure Fedora Linux with the systemd-boot bootloader by default.
 It will also create separate ESPs at the start of each physical drive and install [bootsync](https://github.com/gregory-lee-bartholomew/bootsync) to keep them syncronized.
 With this configuration, it will be possible to boot your system in case one of the drives fails (regardless of which drive failed).